3rla/bustoApsikeitimas/README.md

 # Busto Apsikeitimas

-Busto Apsikeitimas is a web application for [brief description of your project's purpose].
+Busto Apsikeitimas is a web application for temporary home swapping.
+It enables users to list their properties, search for exchange opportunities, and arrange temporary stays in each other's homes for vacations or other purposes.

 ## Table of Contents